Note-taking and annotating apps

 Screencasting with iPads

-Assistant Professor/Assistant Director of the Library/Web Services Librarian
+Assistant Professor/Assistant Director/Web Services Librarian

-Assistant Professor/Assistant Director of the Library/Web Services Librarian/Electronic Resources
+Assistant Professor/Assistant Director/Web Services Librarian/Electronic Resources

 Adjunct Professor of Computer Science